 - MAKE THE CREPES

-- Place all ingredients in a blender and process until completely smooth.
+- Place the eggs, flour, milk, brandy or cognac (if using) salt, lemon zest and sugar in an electric blender and process until completely smooth.
+Alternatively, mix the ingredients together with a whisk until smooth.
 Transfer to a container with a handle and pour spout, like a Pyrex 2 cup liquid glass measuring cup.

-- Heat an 8" non-stick skillet on medium high heat and brush with melted butter.
+- Heat an 8" non-stick skillet on medium high heat and brush with some of the melted butter.

 - Carefully flip using an non-stick spatula and continue cooking for another 30 seconds or so.
 Place crepes on wax paper with the crepe folded in half until ready to fill.
 Makes about eight crepes.